fonsecajr/Projects/README.md

 Process Tools

-**the very vagabond clever way to run a colab jupyter notebook from an android phone** [https://telegra.ph/the-very-vagabond-clever-way-to-run-a-colab-jupyter-notebook-from-an-android-phone-03-14] + **hello_world.macro**
+**the very vagabond clever way to schedule a run into a colab jupyter notebook from an android phone** [https://telegra.ph/the-very-vagabond-clever-way-to-schedule-a-run-into-a-colab-jupyter-notebook-from-an-android-phone-03-14] + **hello_world.macro**

 **Hyper-customized Handwriting tool for free using LibreOffice impress.** [https://telegra.ph/Hyper-customized-Handwriting-tool-for-free-using-LibreOffice-impress-06-04] + **preview.odp** (Impress)